muhammadqurban/ImageToTextRecognition/README.md

-# text_recognition
+# Text Recognition

-A new Flutter project.
+A Flutter Projec to recognize text from image.

 ## Getting Started